PatMaier92/plscmd-tutorial/README.md

 | 17 | 2     | 1         | 0.66   | 0.786      | 12.5       | 5          | 0.26       | 127.8      | 49.0       |
 | 17 | 2     | 2         | 0.27   | 0.378      | 12.0       | 4          | 0.96       | 245.3      | 78.1       |

+If you have missing values, you need to either exclude cases or use an imputation method to replace the missing values.

 ## regular behavior PLS
 This approach is data-driven.